-Dog-Friendly Pubs & Restaurants
+Dog-Friendly Pubs & Restaurants in Cheltenham

 Woodkraft is an eatery on Regent Street near to the Everyman theatre that serves excellent food.
 They allow dogs to accompany you on specific floors, as mentioned on their website.